 Choosing the Right Type of Sunscreen

+You will find that there are two main types of sunscreen; mineral-based and chemical-based.
 Mineral sunscreens use zinc oxide and titanium oxide to form a protective barrier from the sun.
 They tend to be a bit thicker and chalkier but the newer versions have come a long way.
-Our family has moved to go using mineral sunscreens and have tried out Thinkbaby sunscreen and Saje Sunguard.
+My family has moved to using solely mineral sunscreens because we prefer the cleaner ingredients.
+Thinkbaby Sunscreen is our absolute favorite.

 About the Author: